Last Updated on

-Well, it could be as cheap as $10 per year or as expensive as $16 million.
-Shocked?
-Some aftermarket website names are known to break the bank (more on this later).
+Many aftermarket website name prices are known to break the bank (more on this later).

-The good thing here is that we are also going to show you where to get a FREE domain name!
-(Scroll to the bottom if you're in a rush)
+The good thing here is that we are also going to show you where and how to get your domain name FREE!
+(Scroll to the bottom if you’re in a rush)

 Domain registrars (the places where you buy/sell website names) charge different prices and so how much you pay for a domain will also depend on who you pick as your domain registrar.